 I also didn’t consider myself a good writer.
 Plus, writing in a foreign language made it even harder (in case you are wondering Greek is my mother language).
-I still don’t know how good my writing is, but I know that post by post it’s improving.
+I still don’t know how good my writing is, but I know that post by post it’s improving and I still have a long way to go.
 I hope one day I’ll get where I want in this field.
 The harder thing to overcome was the lack of confidence.
-I was too concerned about what people I know would think and it is something that held me back for months.
-Even if it is the silliest reason from all these above.
-However, some people are going to judge anyway, so I decided not to let that stop me either…
+I was too concerned about what people would think and it is something that held me back for months.
+Even if I now know that it is the silliest reason ever because some people are going to judge anyway.
+So I decided that I must not let that stop me either…

 …and now we are counting 4 months since the beginning!
 I might not have a lot of experience, but I believe I have some useful tips and advice for all the beginners out there (I’m still one too).
 Want to know more about what blogging has taught me?
 Keep reading!